Sommer-tidal/goose-personality/README.md

 # Goose Personality Customizer

-A Goose extension that allows you to customize how Goose responds to you by setting different personality styles.
+A Goose extension that allows you to customize how Goose responds to you by creating and managing personality styles with custom instructions.

+## Features

+- Multiple built-in personality styles
+- Custom instructions for each style
+- Persistent storage between sessions
+- Detailed logging for troubleshooting
+- User-friendly command interface

 ## Installation